The David Shealy Skunk Ape Sighting Research Study Documentary

 The following research observations were also made by the Mid Florida Bigfoot Research Team when they reviewed the David Shealy video in great detail:

-1. The incredible speed the Skunk Ape was going when it was running through the sawgrass.
-David Shealy told the team the Skunk Ape was moving about as fast as a deer when it was running and believes that it was in the process of chasing down a deer that David saw prior to the sighting.
+The incredible speed the Skunk Ape was going when it was running through the sawgrass.
+David Shealy told the team the Skunk Ape was 'moving about as fast as a deer' when it started running and believes that it was in the process of chasing down a deer that David saw prior to the sighting.
 Near the end of the video, you can see the Skunk Ape is moving extremely fast, faster than any man in a suit could run in about 2 feet of water and it seems to just glide through the water.

 In conclusion, the Mid Florida Bigfoot Research Team believes that it is unlikely that this was a person wearing a suit running quickly through the sawgrass marsh in at least 2 feet of water in the extreme hot and humid weather at that time in the Everglades.
 Our research and observations also confirm this as well and we will continue to conduct on-going investigations in the Everglades, in order to search for the truth about Skunk Apes.